UM-Bridge/benchmarks/benchmarks/heat-1d/README.md

 # Heat1D: 1D heat Bayesian inverse problem using CUQIpy

 ## Overview
 This benchmark is built using the library [CUQIpy](https://cuqi-dtu.github.io/CUQIpy/).
 It defines a posterior distribution for a 1D heat inverse problem, with a Gaussian likelihood and Karhunen–Loève (KL) parameterization of the uncertain parameters.
 Posteriors for two cases are available.
-In the first case, the data is available everywhere in the domain and with a noise level of $0.1\%$; and in the other case, the data is available only on the left half of the domain and with a noise level of $5\%$ [[1]](#1).
+In the first case, the data is available everywhere in the domain and with a noise level of $0.1\%$; and in the other case, the data is available only on the left half of the domain and with a noise level of $5\%$.
+For more details see [Alghamdi et al. (2023)](https://doi.org/10.48550/arXiv.2305.16951).

 Below are plots for the small noise case (top plot) and the large noise case (bottom plot).
 In both plots, the panels show the following: (a) Noisy data, exact data, and exact solution (b) Samples $95\%$ credible interval computed after mapping the KL coefficients $\mathbb{x}$ samples to the corresponding function $\mathbb{g}$ samples. (c) KL coefficients samples $95\%$ credible interval.